 There is only one story of our lives and we tell it over and over again, in a thousand different disguises, whether we know it or not.

 Currently, Pam is on tour for her memoir, Deep Creek: Finding Hope in the High Country, which was published in January.

 Here are some of the lines from Deep Creek that I love most.

 It’s hard for anybody to put their finger on the moment when life changes from being something that is nearly all in front of you to something that happened while your attention was elsewhere.

 This passage means so much to me because I had a moment like this–when I finally lifted my head as my last child left for college.
 Here’s another one.

 You have to be a certain age, I think, to understand longing as scarcely distinguishable from pleasure, and my love affair with the ranch is defined by a thousand leavings and a thousand returns.
 It’s the only place I always miss, no matter how fabulous my temporary circumstance.
 When the road turns to gravel and bends with the river into Antelope Park, every single part of me takes a deep breath.

-All I need to do is substitute Provincetown for the ranch, the river for the ocean, and Antelope Park for the Pilgrim Monument…
+All I need to do is substitute Provincetown for the ranch, the ocean for the river, and the Pilgrim Monument for Antelope Park…

 Here’s one more.
 Pay attention to the symmetry and the juxtapositions and the rhythm.